 Your little beardie has it made, right?
-He's living the dream - you've got the perfect aquarium, full-spectrum lighting and a cozy heat source.
+He’s living the dream – you’ve got the perfect tank, full-spectrum lighting and a cozy heat source.

 You feed him a good nutritious diet that’s healthy for little dragons and you make sure he gets plenty of sunlight.

 But then one morning you wake up and you see a bad sign – runny stool!
 Oh no, what’s going on?

 How do you treat bearded dragon diarrhea?
 In this article, I’ll show you a few things to keep in mind and talk about possible treatment options.

 Is Your Bearded Dragon Really Suffering From Diarrhea?

 Check the stool!
 Are you sure it’s diarrhea?